Robert Alton: Biography

-Till the Clouds Roll By (1946).

 Alton choreographed his first Hollywood film, Strike Me Pink, in 1936, and became one of the leading choreographers during the golden age of the Hollywood musical film, serving as dance director for MGM from 1944-1951.
 He continued to work on Broadway during this period and, in 1952 won a Tony Award for his revival of Pal Joey which he had originally choreographed in 1940, catapulting the young Gene Kelly to stardom.
 He also directed the films Merton of the Movies (1947) and Pagan Love Song (1950) for MGM.

 During this time period.
 Alton staged and choreographed the dynamic nightclub act, "Kay Thompson and the Williams Brothers", which successfully toured the world from 1947 to 1952.

 In 1957, he was working on the film version of Pal Joey when he collapsed.
 His place was taken by Fred Astaire's principal collaborator, Hermes Pan.
-Alton died later in Cedars of Lebanon Hospital, in Los Angeles, California, of a kidney ailment.
-He was 55 years old.

-He was buried in the family plot in Bennington, Vermont.
+Alton died on June 12 in Cedars of Lebanon Hospital, in Los Angeles of a kidney ailment.
+He was buried in the family plot in Bennington.